 * If Unity editor freezes or crashes at the scene start, please make sure the path where the Unity project resides does not contain any non-English characters.
-If it does, please create a new folder and new Unity project with only English characters in their names, import the K4A-asset and then try again.

 * If you get “‘KinectInterop.DepthSensorPlatform’ does not contain a definition for ‘DummyK2′” in the console, please delete ‘DummyK2Interface.cs’ from the KinectScripts/Interfaces-folder.
 This dummy interface is replaced now with DummyK4AInterface.cs.

 * If the Azure Kinect sensor cannot be started, because StartCameras()-method fails, please check again #6 in ‘How to run the demo scenes‘-section above.

 * If you get a ‘Can’t create the body tracker’-error message, please check again #2 in ‘How to run the demo scenes‘-section above.
 Check also, if the Body Tracking SDK is installed in ‘C:\Program Files\Azure Kinect Body Tracking SDK’-folder.